4.6 Settlement agreements and other awards

 Settlement Agreements and other awards

-The following payments and awards are exempt as outlined:
+The following payments and awards listed in the Ontario Works general regulation (134/98), are fully exempt as income and assets:

 Indian Residential Schools Settlement Agreement